Sloppy Thurston

 Hollis John "Sloppy" Thurston (June 2, 1899 – September 14, 1973) was an American professional baseball pitcher.
 He played in Major League Baseball (MLB) for the St. Louis Browns, Chicago White Sox, Washington Senators, and Brooklyn Robins/Dodgers between 1923 and 1933.
 He batted and threw right-handed.

 Biography

 Thurston was born in Fremont, Nebraska, and graduated from John H. Francis Polytechnic High School.
+His nickname "Sloppy" was given to him ironically; in the often rough-and-rumble environment of early twentieth century baseball, Thurston had a reputation for being fastidiously well-groomed.

 Thurston was a screwball pitcher.
 He played professional baseball from 1920 to 1938, spending time in the minor leagues when not in the majors.
 He played his first MLB game on April 19, 1923, with the St. Louis Browns.